 We encourage skin to skin contact immediately after delivery for at least an hour or until breastfeeding has been initiated.
 We recommend continuing this special contact throughout your stay and after going home.
 The benefits of skin to skin include: promotes breastfeeding, stabilizes baby's temperature, blood sugar, heart rate and breathing rate, and is a comfort and bonding experience for you and baby.
 Your baby will room in with you; meaning they stay in your room at all times and only go to the nursery if medical care is needed.
 You may accompany your baby for any tests or procedures.

 Then . . .
 Back to mom!

-Should the need arise, our nursery is equipped to assist a newborn through transition, provide respiratory support, or prepare for transport to a nearby facility that provided higher level or NICU care.
-Our doctors can consult with high risk neonatologists to form a plan for the team that will take great care of your baby.
+Should the need arise, our nursery is equipped to assist a newborn through a transition, provide respiratory support, or prepare for transport to a nearby facility that provides a higher level or NICU care.
+Our doctors can consult with high-risk neonatologists to form a plan for the team that will take great care of your baby.

 We strongly support breastfeeding.
 At the same time, we respect your decisions about feeding your baby.
 We are committed to supporting YOUR goals and we ask for honest feedback on how we can best help you adjust to your changing family.

 Our C-Section Suite/OR is located within the department.
 In the event that you have a c-section, you are able to easily transition to the OR and back into the same room you were admitted to for recovery where you can be with your baby immediately.